-I used a shoyu base, and even a brand I haven't tried before (well, I've tried their miso, but I thought shoyu was less of a gamble).
+I used a shoyu base, and even a brand I haven't tried before (well, I've tried their miso

 I poured a little bacon grease into the bowl before adding the shoyu paste and hot water.
 Look at that awesome glisten. :)